NCIP/psc-docs/README.md

 This repository holds documents for the psc project.

-See [GitHub repository](https://github.com/NCIP/psc) for further information.
+See [PSC GitHub repository](https://github.com/NCIP/psc) for further information.